achedon12/achedon12/README.md

 - 💻 A passionate developper (probably)

-- 📘 A french student (at the IUT of Valence)
+- 📘 A french student (at ESGI in Lyon)

 - 🔭 No personnal project for the moment, we'll see soon 👀